JIM KURTH, ASSISTANT DIRECTOR OF THE

 The management of each refuge gives priority consideration to appropriate recreational uses of the refuge that are deemed compatible with the primary conservation purposes of the refuge, and the overall purpose of the Refuge System.
 The 593 units of the Refuge System offer about 44 million visitors the opportunity to fish, hunt, observe and photograph wildlife, as well as learn about nature through environmental education and interpretation.
 Currently, approximately 375 units of the Refuge System have hunting programs and approximately 355 have fishing programs.
 With its widespread presence and history of working with partners, the Refuge System also plays a key role in supporting innovative, community-level efforts to conserve outdoor spaces and reconnecting people with nature through the Administration’s America’s Great Outdoors initiative.

 In addition to conserving America’s great wildlife heritage, the Refuge System is an important part of local economies.
-The presence of a national wildlife refuge in a community often offers significant economic benefits in the form of jobs and visitor spending in local stores, hotels, and service stations.
+The presence of ain a community often offers significant economic benefits in the form of jobs and visitor spending in local stores, hotels, and service stations.
 As noted in a resolution supporting National Wildlife Refuge Week passed by the Senate earlier this month, for each dollar appropriated to the Refuge System, national wildlife refuges generate about $4 in economic activity, totaling nearly $1.7 billion and helping sustain 27,000 jobs in local communities.

 H.R.
 3009, the National Wildlife Refuge Review Act